IBM-Cloud/Kitura-Starter/README.md

 Note that the [IBM Bluemix buildpack for Swift](https://github.com/IBM-Swift/swift-buildpack) is used for the deployment of this app to Bluemix.
 This IBM Bluemix buildpack for Swift is currently installed in the following Bluemix regions: US South, United Kingdom, and Sydney.

-### Using the Cloud Foundry command line
+### Using the Bluemix command line
 You can also manually deploy the app to Bluemix.
 Though not as magical as using the Bluemix button above, manually deploying the app gives you some insights about what is happening behind the scenes.
-Remember that you'd need the Cloud Foundry [command line](https://www.ng.bluemix.net/docs/starters/install_cli.html) and Bluemix [command line](http://clis.stage1.ng.bluemix.net/ui/home.html) installed on your system to deploy the app to Bluemix.
+Remember that you'd need the Bluemix [command line](http://clis.ng.bluemix.net/ui/home.html) installed on your system to deploy the app to Bluemix.

-Using the Bluemix and Cloud Foundry command line you can get a list of the buildpacks (along with their versions) that are installed on Bluemix.
+Using the Bluemix command line you can get a list of the buildpacks (along with their versions) that are installed on Bluemix.
 Note that you should be already logged on to Bluemix before you issue any of the following commands.

 Executing the `bx cf buildpacks` above command should result in output similar to the following: